 To support and promote the expansion of STEM industries and maintaining a technologically skilled workforce the EDC created an Incumbent Worker Training Program through its TeCMEN

 organization.
-The EDC partnered with the Workforce development Board and University of West Florida to target training in the industries of Aviation, Aerospace, Defense and National Security; Health Sciences and Human Performance Enhancement; Renewable Energy and the Environment; Transportation, Logistics Services and International Trade; Information Technology; and Research and Engineering.
+The EDC partnered with CareerSource Okaloosa Walton and the University of West Florida to target training in the industries of Aviation, Aerospace, Defense and National Security; Health Sciences and Human Performance Enhancement; Renewable Energy and the Environment; Transportation, Logistics Services and International Trade; Information Technology; and Research and Engineering.
+To participate in this training program, your organization or company must invest in the EDC at the Corporate Level.

-The State of Florida's private/public partnership, Enterprise Florida Inc., and its Workforce Development Board, coordinates and evaluates job training, adult education, vocational education, employment placement and other workforce programs administered by multiple state and local agencies.
-The Economic Development Council is a member of the local Workforce Board and helps coordinate these services between the state and local agencies and the companies receiving these benefits.
+The State of Florida's private/public partnership, Enterprise Florida Inc., and CareerSource (a workforce development board), coordinates and evaluates job training, adult education, vocational education, employment placement and other workforce programs administered by multiple state and local agencies.
+The Economic Development Council is a member of CareerSource Okaloosa Walton and helps coordinate these services between the state and local agencies and the companies receiving these benefits.